millicast/streaming-sdk-react-native-getting-started/README.md

 Click on the arrow next to Derived Data path and this will open on Finder Derived Data folder, you can delete the cached files.

 If the error persists, you should check your localhost port and make sure that the app is using port 8081.

+### Considerations

+It is used a specific version of react-native because of the need for compatibility between react-native-tvos and react-native-webrtc.